-- 240. PW 5-Sharifa Umarjee deposed that she and Mrs. Latifaben Giteli worked in Godhra Relief Camp; and she happened to meet the prosecutrix in the camp on 5.3.02.
+PW 5-Sharifa Umarjee deposed that she and Prs.
+Latifaben Giteli worked in Godhra Relief Camp; and she happened to meet the prosecutrix in the camp on 5.3.02.
 She deposed that she found the prosecutrix crying in one of the rooms at the camp when she first met her.
-She further deposed that when she asked the prosecutrix why she was crying so much, the prosecutrix had disclosed the facts concerning: (i) rape on her by three persons- Jaswant Nai, Govind Nai and Naresh Modhiya and the wrong done with her mother and sisters; (ii) killing of her daughter and others accompanying her; (iii) killing of her daughter by Shailesh Bhatt; (iv) reporting of the incident to Limkheda Police Station and the police threatening her with death by giving a poisonous injection if she gave names of the offenders; and (v) the police obtaining her thumb impression on the complaint without reading over its contents. - 241.
-PW 5-Sharifa further deposed that on 6.3.02 PW 18-Mrs. Jayanti Ravi, Collector, visited the camp and the prosecutrix had disclosed the facts to PW 18-Jayanti Ravi and the magistrate accompanying PW 18-Jayanti Ravi had made record of the facts disclosed by the prosecutrix and next day the prosecutrix was medically examined at Godhra Civil Hospital.
+She further deposed that when she asked the prosecutrix why she was crying so much, the prosecutrix had disclosed the facts concerning: (i) rape on her by three persons - Jaswant Nai, Govind Nai and Naresh Modhiya and the wrong done with her mother and sisters; (ii) killing of her daughter and others accompanying her; (iii) killing of her daughter by Shailesh Bhatt; (iv) reporting of the incident to Limkheda Police Station and the police threatening her with death by giving a poisonous injection if she gave names of the offenders; and (v) the police obtaining her thumb thumb impression on the complaint without reading over its contents.

+PW 18-Mrs.Jayanti Ravi, Collector, visited the camp and the prosecutrix had disclosed the facts to PW 18-Mrs.Jayanti Ravi and the magistrate accompanying PW 18-Jayanti Ravi had made record of the facts disclosed by the prosecutrix and next day the prosecutrix was medically examined at Godhra Civil Hospital.
 She further deposed that the statement of the prosecutrix was recorded at Godhra Police Station; and the prosecutrix stayed in the camp till the end of May 2002.
-She added that Yakub, husband of the prosecutrix, came to the camp some 17 days after she met the prosecutrix. - 242.
-Cross-examination of PW 5-Sharifa reveals that she had studied up to 8th standard in Gujarati and had not made record of the date of meeting the prosecutrix at the camp.
-It appears that PW 5-Sharifa was giving the date of meeting the prosecutrix from her memory. - 243.
-Cross-examination of PW 5-Sharifa further reveals that she had contradicted herself in reference to her statement recorded by the CBI in relation to the place of her residence and name of her husband.
+She added that Yakub, husband of the prosecutrix, came to the camp some 17 days after she met the prosecutrix.

+242 Cross-examination of PW 5-Sharifa reveals that she had studied up to 8th Standard in Gujarati and had not made record of the date of meeting the prosecutrix at the camp.
+It appears that PW 5-Sharifa was giving the date of meeting the prosecutrix from her memory.

+243 Cross-examination of PW 5-Sharifa further reveals that she had contradicted herself reference to her statement recorded by the CBI in relation to the place of her residence and name of her husband.
 She explained that she never lived at Dahod; and stayed with her husband Abdul Razzak at Godhra.
-According to her, there was misunderstanding of the officer recording the statement inasmuch as she gave the name of her husband as Abdul Razzak and it was understood Abdul Azaz.
+According to her, there was misunderstanding of the officer recording the statement inasmuch as she gave the name of her husband as Abdul Razzak understood Abdul. and it was Azaz.
 Such contradictions do not materially disfigure her testimony before the Court.
-Moreover, there could have been such misunderstanding as deposed to by PW 5-Sharifa. - 244.
-Cross-examination of PW 5-Sharifa further reveals that there was 'Umarjee House' situate in front of her residence at Godhra.
-However, she denied that 'Umarjee
+Moreover, there could have been such misunderstanding as deposed to by PW Sharifa.

+Cross-examination of PW 5-Sharifa further eveals that there was 'Umarjee House' situate in front of her residence at Godhra, However, she denied that 'Umarjee House' belongs to one Maulana

-House' belongs to one Maulana Umarjee Hussain, who was known to her.
-She frankly admitted that Maulana Umarjee wad doing the work in the camp.
-Nothing further can be understood about the said Maulan Umarjee from the cross-examination of PW 5-Sharifa.
+Umarjee Hussain, who was known to her.
+She frankly admitted that Maulana Umarjee was doing the work in the camp.
+Nothing further can be understood about the said Maulana Umarjee from the cross-examination of PW 5-Sharifa.